Children's Hospital is part of the UPMC family.

 At the Hillman Center for Pediatric Transplantation at Children's Hospital of Pittsburgh of UPMC, we currently perform living-donor liver transplantation.
 The guidelines for acceptance are identical for those who will get a cadaveric organ.
 The candidate must be acceptable for both living-donor and cadaveric donor liver transplantation.
 Once a patient is evaluated and deemed acceptable for transplantation, the issue of living-donation can be addressed.
 The initial phase of testing consists of blood type assessment for compatibility, and that the donor liver is perfectly normal.
 Next, a rigorous assessment by a multidisciplinary team includes: fiscal clearance; psychiatric consultants; hepatologists; anesthesiologists; and surgical input.
 Finally, the anatomy of the donor liver is evaluated for suitability for donation.
 The latter requires that certain tests be done, including: CT scan of the liver, and angiogram (X-ray of the blood vessels) of the liver.
 Given the variations in the anatomy within the liver, only about one in four potential donors actually is suitable for such donation.
 It is possible that a cadaveric liver may become available at any time during the evaluation for living-donation, in which case cadaveric transplantation would be recommended.

-NOTE: This video depicts graphic content of liver transplant surgery.
+NOTE: This video below depicts graphic content of liver transplant surgery.

 View this video of pediatric transplant surgeons at Children’s Hospital of Pittsburgh of UPMC performing a living-donor liver transplant.
 It is narrated by George Mazariegos, MD, director of the Hillman Center for Pediatric Transplantation.